Ryanmaxin/Realm-Tunes-2.0/hosting_guide.md

 ## Additional Notes:

 - You can shutdown the bot and server with /shutdown.sh
-- You can view the logs for Realm Tunes or Lavalink with `/rt_journal` and `ll_journal`, respectively
+- You can view the logs for Realm Tunes or Lavalink with `/rt_journal` and `/ll_journal`, respectively